The Importance of ESG Reports

 Why We’re Embarking On This Journey

 At Trakref, we want to know our customers as best we can.
-We want to not only know how they’re working with refrigerants but also how that work influences the way they compile their ESG reports.
+We want to not only know how they’re working with refrigerants but also how that work influences the way they compile their ESG reporting.

 Refrigerants include CFCs, HCFCs, HFCs, PFCs, and most facilities have a combination of 2-3 of these refrigerants.
 When any of this equipment is installed, operated, serviced, or retired there will be an associated leakage of refrigerant, which is classified as a Scope 1 fugitive emission.
 These are a crucial part of ESG reporting.
 Global Emissions of refrigerants are projected to account for nearly 80 billion tons of CO2 by 2050.
 Project Drawdown has identified refrigerant management as the #1 way to curb emissions in their 2017 publication

-We know that regulations can be confusing, and standards in reporting on sustainability issues are constantly changing, especially when it comes to refrigerants.
+We know that regulations can be confusing, and standards in reporting on sustainability issues and corporate sustainability are constantly changing, especially when it comes to refrigerants.
 We believe with our research, we can bring better visibility to regulations and help our customers create solid reports to showcase how they’re working toward the drive to net zero.

 Environmental Social and Governance – What It Is

 Environmental Social and Governance reports were originally seen as something only in the realm of more progressive companies.
 They wanted to explain how they were reducing emissions with sustainability reporting and show these results to stakeholders, including investors and customers.

 As time has gone on, though, Environmental Social and Governance reports have become more standard.
 Some companies are finding that their stakeholders are demanding these reports.
 Customers want to see that the companies they buy from have sustainable practices, and investors now have knowledge of climate-related financial aspects.
 They know that these climate-related financial aspects have a real impact on the success of a business, and they want to see information on them.